Welcome to Cam-French

 grateful for your assistance in spending some (but not all) of your

-evening dancing with less experienced dancers and helping them learn.
+time dancing with less experienced dancers and helping them learn.

 Likewise, if you are a less experienced dancer please feel free to ask